'Everybody is frustrated,' Biden says as his agenda stalls

 The larger of Biden’s proposals is a years-in-the-making collection of Democratic priorities with an ultimate price tag he says is zero, because the tax revenue would cover the spending costs.

-“We will and must pass both bills soon,” Pelosi said in a letter Saturday to fellow Democrats.
+“We will and must pass both bills soon,” Pelosi said in her letter.
 “We have the responsibility and the opportunity to do so.
 People are waiting and want results.”

 The White House and Democrats also are focusing on raising the nation’s borrowing limit before the United States risks defaulting on its obligations — a deadline the Treasury Department estimates will be reached no later than Oct.
 18. The House has already acted, but Republicans senators have indicated they will not provide votes for bipartisan passage and want Democrats to go it alone.